 - Start eating ‘Whole grain’ – 40% Americans don’t eat whole grain at all and who eats is not even 15% of those recommended, see link below:

 First thing first, white breads and white rice are not whole grain.
 But the bigger problem is we eat so much white breads that whole wheat breads are costlier than white breads.
-It should be 50% cheaper.
+Watch out for the glycemic index of food items you eat.

-- You don’t need ‘Meat for Protein’ - Focus on plant proteins like lentils, Nutri-gget, tofu (both made from soyabean) and other legumes which has more or equal protein with much less fat at far less price.
-Lentils and other legumes are the cheapest source of protein combined with the dietary fiber.
+- You don’t need ‘Meat for Protein’ - Focus on plant proteins like lentils, Nutrigget, tofu (both made from soyabean) and other legumes which has more or equal protein with much less fat at far less price.
+Lentils and other legumes are the cheapest source of protein and the dietary fiber.

 - Lentils and the Goat meat, 2 key items for our mission, are staple food items in Indian cuisine, India being 2nd largest producer of both.
 By the way Canada is the largest producer of lentils.